zasper-io/zasper-benchmark/README.md

 # 🤞 Support Zasper

 If you like Zasper and want to support me in my mission, please consider [sponsoring me on GitHub](https://github.com/sponsors/prasunanand).

+# Discussions

+Please feel free to mail me on `prasun@zasper.io` to report any corrections or irregularities.

 # Copyright